 How Much to Feed

-There's no universal answer β portions depend on your cat's weight, age, activity level, and the specific food.
-Start with the manufacturer's feeding guide and adjust based on your cat's body condition.
+There's no universal answer here.
+Portions depend on your cat's weight, age, activity level, and the specific food, so start with the manufacturer's feeding guide and adjust from there.
+An average adult cat (4-5 kg / 9-11 lbs) needs roughly 200-300 calories per day, but check your food's calorie content, because it varies more than you'd expect.

 How Often to Feed

-- Kittens (up to 6 months): three to four meals per day
+- Kittens up to 6 months: three to four meals per day

-- Kittens (6-12 months): two to three meals per day
+- Kittens 6-12 months: two to three meals per day

-- Adult cats: two meals per day (morning and evening) is most common
+- Adult cats: two meals per day, morning and evening, is most common

 Hydration